 Some people prefer a little more aggressive approach.
 Generally, these folks like the “good pain” that they get from working the aggravated spot.
 In this case, those people need to be careful to avoid overworking this spot.
 Too much time or pressure will irritate the trigger point.
 If you do that, look at the stretching below.

 Some find it easier to position and control the ball by laying on the floor instead of standing.
 I don’t.
 I find that leaning into the wall gives me greater control of the pressure.
-Consequently, I tend to not overwork the trigger point.
+Consequently, I tend not to overwork the trigger point.

 Finding the right area.